 How Twitter Can Further Your Career:

 Not only does Twitter allow you to stay up-to-date in real-time about developments in your industry, as well as be part of global conversations in your areas of interest, it also helps you be a part of that conversation.
-This can be especially important for industry leaders and specialists of their field.
+This can be especially important for industry leaders and specialists in their field.
 Furthermore, features like Twitter Polls are great for engaging with and expanding your network, and they are a huge asset for businesses looking for quick, direct feedback from their customer base.

 Instagram has increasingly become more attractive to businesses and organizations, of all kinds, who have been looking to share and promote their personal brand in more visual ways.
-Built around the sharing of photos, videos, and captions, this all-encompassing social media platform boasts 500 million monthly active users, and is a great place to show another side of your personal brand or your business.
+Built around the sharing of photos, videos, and captions, this all-encompassing social media platform boasts 500 million monthly active users and is a great place to show another side of your personal brand or your business.

 The key to using Instagram for professional growth is patience and experimentation: what kinds of images does your audience respond to, what hashtags get the most views, etc. No one strategy works for all individuals, industries, and professions and no Instagram strategy works overnight.
 If you’re looking to build your audience on Instagram, start by researching your competitors or successful accounts in other industries.
 What’s working and how can you incorporate (but don’t copy) those strategies into your own message or brand?
 If you’re a business owner looking to jump into social media, Instagram is the perfect, all-encompassing platform for genuinely engaging with and growing your audience, especially if you’re in a visual field.